Transferring data over RDMA

 Understanding local and remote bulk objects

-object created using engine::expose
+A bulk object created using engine::expose is local.

-object is sent to another process, it becomes remote.
+When such a bulk object is sent to another process, it becomes remote.

-Operations can only be done between a local bulk
+Operations can only be done between a local bulk object and a remote bulk

 object resolved with an endpoint, e.g.,